-The Municipal Reference Collection, on the 5th floor of Harold Washington Library Center, is a unique resource that serves as the first point of contact for information on Chicago ordinances, statistics, government, budgets and community areas.
+Reference help is available on the 4th floor of Harold Washington Library Center.
+The Municipal Reference Collection is a unique resource that serves as the first point of contact for information on Chicago ordinances, statistics, government, budgets and community areas.

 - Ask a Librarian